Installer should figure out how to trampoline updates

 Too bad we can't retroactively change the update code.

-#11 Updated by Sean Fagan almost 3 years ago
+#11 Updated by Sean Fagan about 3 years ago

 - Status changed from Screened to Investigation